parrishioner-org/chosen/README.md

-# Chosen  - extra text
+# Chosen

-# hello there sadfasdfas dfasdf asdf
-asdf asdf asdfasd
-Chosen is a library for making long, unwieldy select boxes more user friendly........... asdf asdf asdf
+Chosen is a library for making long, unwieldy select boxes more user friendly.
 - jQuery support: 1.4+
 - Prototype support: 1.8+